Welcome to this guide on travel to Cabo de la Vela, Colombia.

 As well as booking online, you can ask shop owners how to get on a tour (like I did).
 I booked my place the night before we left, so there is normally a good amount of flexibility with this trip.

-If you are traveling here from the United States or a European country you’ll likely want to make sure you plan this trip quite thoroughly to avoid disappointment.
+This guide is designed to help you make the necessary travel decisions!
+If you’re traveling here from the USA or a European country you’ll likely want to plan this trip quite thoroughly to avoid disappointment.